-Patients who have an overnight admission within a hospital settings who have been managed as a contact of a confirmed case of COVID-19 either must isolate for 14 days whilst in hospital from the date of exposure to the COVID-19 case.
-If the patient is discharged to their own home within the 14 day self isolation period, individuals do not need to continue self-isolation provided they remain asymptomatic, have a negative PCR test after exposure to the case prior to discharge and are doubly vaccinated.
+Patients who have an overnight admission within a hospital setting who have been managed as a contact of a confirmed case of COVID-19 either must isolate for 10 days whilst in hospital from the date of exposure to the COVID-19 case.
+If the patient is discharged to their own home within the 10 day self isolation period individuals may revert to self-isolation criteria in line with community requirements as outlined on NHS Inform.